BrandonMorr/islandora_gmap/modules/scrape_mods_to_gmap/README.md

 ## Configuration

-XPaths from which to scrape can be configured, one per line.
+"Coordinate XPaths" from which to scrape can be configured, one per line.
 By default, they should contain only coordinate data as pairs of signed floating point numbers separated by a comma, each indicating latitude and longitude in degrees.

+"KML XPaths" allows for KML documents embedded inside MODS documents to be extracted for use in Google Maps.

-The "attempt cleanup" option presently permits a semi-colon instead of a comma to be used.
+The "attempt cleanup" option presently permits a semi-colon instead of a comma to be used (legacy functionality, mirroring islandora_simple_map).

-The "fallback to search" option will forward anything which does not appear to be coordinate data off as a query against the Google Places API.
+The "fallback to search" option will forward anything which does not appear to be coordinate data off as a query against the [Google Places API](https://developers.google.com/places/web-service/search#TextSearchRequests); off by default to avoid the associated increased (10-times normal) API quota usage.

 ## Troubleshooting/Issues